 Which treatments should I take for flu symptoms?

 Decongestants come in oral or nasal spray forms.
 Decongestants are used to reduce swelling in the nasal passageways.
 However, nasal spray decongestants should not be used for more than a few days because, if they are used too long and then stopped, they can cause rebound symptoms.
 Taken orally they can also make your heart race, and even increase the risk for atrial fibrillation.

-Over-the-counter antihistamines often make people drowsy, whereas decongestants can make people hyper or keep them awake.
+Some over-the-counter antihistamines often make people drowsy, whereas decongestants can make people hyper or keep them awake.
 Keep in mind that both decongestants and antihistamines can interact with other drugs you may be taking, and they may aggravate some conditions.
 Talk to your doctor or pharmacist about which flu symptom treatment is best for you.